mskl/fit-bi-zns-homeworks/README.md

 ### Fuzzy logic (10/10)
 > Create a fuzzy logic inference system.

-I created a fuzzy logic system to rate the races.
+I created a fuzzy logic system to rate orienteering races in different criteria.
 Some implementation ideas came from the SKlearn fuzzy logic module, but highly simplified.

 ### NeuralNetwork + knowledge extraction to a tree with TREPAN algorithm (0/15)